AvisDylan/NoProjectileBoosts/README.md

 * And last of all to customize the plugin go to plugins/NoBowBoosts/config.yml

 ## Notes
 This is a Java 17 project.
 The build system used is Maven.
+And I probably will never update this plugin.